UniMath/agda-unimath/src/commutative-algebra/groups-of-units-commutative-rings.lagda.md

 hom-functor-Large-Precategory
   group-of-units-commutative-ring-functor-Large-Precategory {X = A} {Y = B} =
   hom-group-of-units-hom-Commutative-Ring A B
-preserves-composition-functor-Large-Precategory
+preserves-comp-functor-Large-Precategory
   group-of-units-commutative-ring-functor-Large-Precategory
   {X = A}
   {Y = B}
   {Z = C} =
-  preserves-composition-hom-group-of-units-hom-Commutative-Ring A B C preserves-identity-functor-Large-Precategory group-of-units-commutative-ring-functor-Large-Precategory {X = A} = preserves-identity-hom-group-of-units-hom-Commutative-Ring A
+  preserves-comp-hom-group-of-units-hom-Commutative-Ring A B C preserves-id-functor-Large-Precategory group-of-units-commutative-ring-functor-Large-Precategory {X = A} = preserves-id-hom-group-of-units-hom-Commutative-Ring A
 ```